|

 damsel fish, parrot fish, manta rays, white-tipped

 reef sharks and many more.
-Overnight on the Alta.
+Overnight on the Grace.

 Day 10: Galapagos Cruise (San Cristóbal Island)